yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/go/ysql-pg.md

 Install [OpenSSL](https://www.openssl.org/) 1.1.1 or later only if you have a YugabyteDB setup with SSL/TLS enabled.
 Yugabyte Cloud clusters are always SSL/TLS enabled.

-Here is the table summarizing the SSL modes and its support in the driver:
+The following table summarizes the SSL modes and their support in the driver:

 | SSL Mode | Client driver behavior |
 | :--------- | :---------------- |